-Walking is a popular activity for many, and the good news is, keeping obesity and chronic diseases at bay can be as simple as putting one foot in front of the other, but what makes walking such an effective physical activity?
+Walking is a popular activity for many, and the good news is, keeping obesity and chronic diseases at bay can be as simple as putting one foot in front of the other.
+But what makes walking such an effective physical activity?

 Research from the Heart Foundation shows walking at a brisk pace for just 30 minutes every day can lower the risk of heart disease, stroke and diabetes by 30% to 40%.
-An incredible result for such an enjoyable low-effort, low-risk type of physical activity.
+An incredible result for such an enjoyable low-effort, low-risk physical activity.

 The health and wellbeing benefits are many and varied, proving walking really can walk the talk.